RehabMan/OS-X-Null-Ethernet/README.md

 end;
 ```

-As noted in the Injector's readme.txt, you can even set the built-in property while you're at it:
+You can even set the built-in property while you're at it:

 ```
 into method label _DSM parent_label NIC parent_label RP06 remove_entry;